pcaisse/vowelpro/README.md

 Why are the words so similar?
 -----------------------------

 All of the words the user is prompted to say are mono-syllabic and have a CVC (consonant-vowel-consonant) structure.
-The consonants are all [plosives](http://en.wikipedia.org/wiki/Stop_consonant) -- like [p], [b], [t], [d], [k], [g] -- which are caracterized by a burst of air which makes them easier to identify, also making it easier to identify the vowel.
+The consonants are all [plosives](http://en.wikipedia.org/wiki/Stop_consonant) -- like [p], [b], [t], [d], [k], [g] -- sounds that are caracterized by the blockage of airflow through the vocal tract and then a burst of air.
+This spike in intensity in the waveform makes them easier to identify, and in turn makes the segmentation of the vowel easier.
+The same types of words were used in the research on which this software is based.